PraveenKumarSridhar/PraveenkumarSridhar/README.md

 <br/>

 Hi, I'm **Praveen Kumar Sridhar**, a Developer 🚀 from India.
-I'm currently interning at Meta (Facebook) as a data scientist.
+I'm currently a research assistant working under prof. Silvio Amir on on Characterizing the Impact of Influential Actors on the Dynamics of #MeToo Online Social Movement.
+I previously interned at <b>Meta (Facebook) as a data scientist</b>.
 I'm pursuing a Master's degree in Data Science at Northeastern University.
 I used to work as a data scientist at a fintech firm and I love anything tech-related, as corny as it sounds.
 PS: I'm an avid gamer and a huge fan of Hamilton (the one with Lin-Manuel Miranda).
 <p align="center">
 <img align="center" alt="GIF" src="https://raw.githubusercontent.com/PraveenKumarSridhar/PraveenkumarSridhar/main/assets/coding-freak.gif" width="500" height="300" />
 </p>